hypergeek-dev/cipher-forge/README.md

 ## Features
 ### Password Validation
 Cyber-Forge validates your password against a list of commonly known passwords.
+### Password Generation
+Cyber-Forge can generate a strong and unique password for you.
 ### Password Entropy Calculation
 Your generated password has possibility to be calculated in strength and assesed.

-### Enter a password to test its commonness.
-Receive feedback on whether the password is commonly known or not.
-### Password Generation
-Cyber-Forge can generate a strong and unique password for you.

-A strong and unique password will be generated and displayed.
-Password Uniqueness
+### Password Uniqueness
 Cyber-Forge calculates the number of possible combinations for the generated password, giving you an idea of its uniqueness.

 ## User Stories